Steady Ring-Shaped Vortex Sheets: Introduction

 where $\kappa_{\theta}$ is the curvature of the one-dimensional boundary $\partial \Omega_{\theta}$ (see \eqref{413} for the derivation of that term).
 The factor of $4$ in \eqref{32} is simply introduced for notational convenience in the later part of the paper.
 Furthermore, we have that

 cf.~\eqref{circ cond}.
-Our rescaling of the inner stream function is valid only if the inner vorticity distribution is non-zero, $a\not=0$.
-If, however, $a=0$, we may simply choose $\vin=\psiin=0$.
+Our rescaling of the interior stream function is valid only if the interior vorticity distribution is non-zero, $\bin\not=0$.
+If, however, $\bin=0$, we may simply choose $\vin=\psiin=0$.

-The resulting problem thus depends only on two non-dimensionalized physical control quantities: the mass ratio $\rho$ and the surface tension parameter $\sigma$.
-The speed of the ring $W$, the flux constant $\gamma$ and the Bernoulli constant $\nu$ will all depend on these quantities and on the ring geometry.
-Furthermore, the assumptions on the surface tension \eqref{404}, \eqref{405}, and \eqref{406} become
+The resulting problem thus depends only on two non-dimensionalized physical control quantities: $\rho$, which is the circulation-based inertia ratio, and $\beta$, which is (twice) the inverse of the circulation based Weber number \eqref{501}.
+The speed of the ring $W$, the flux constant $\gamma$, and the Bernoulli constant $\nu$ will all depend on these quantities and on the ring geometry.
+Furthermore, the assumptions on the surface tension, $\beta$ is a $C^1$ function of $\eps$ and the conditions \eqref{404}, \eqref{405}, and \eqref{406} become

 Our main result can now be stated in the following precise form: